Troy Trojans men's basketball: History

-"Trey State"
+"Trey State" moniker

 Under head coach Don Maestri, Troy State led the nation in three-point shots attempted and three-point shots made for many years during the program's time in NCAA Division II.
 Maestri's run-and-gun style of play was very effective, even after Troy State transitioned to Division I. Because of this style of play, Troy State amassed 141 games where they scored 100 or more points, with a record of 122–19 when scoring more than 100 points during Maestri's tenure as head coach from 1982 to 2013.

 When Troy State began their first season in Division I in 1994, the program came in with a bang, ranking no. 2 in the nation in three-pointers attempted and no. 5 in the nation in three-pointers made.
 Maestri and his Trojan teams never looked back from there.
 From 1994 to 2006, the Trojans finished no. 1 in the nation four times in three-pointers attempted and three-pointers made.
 Troy State also placed in the top five nationally of those same statistical categories eight times from 1994 to 2008.
 This led some newspaper and media outlets to give the basketball program the moniker "Trey State."

 Troy currently holds the all-time NCAA record across all divisions for three-pointers attempted in a season, shooting 1,303 three-pointers during the 1991–92 season.